 - Second Harvest of Silicon Valley – San Jose, California

 Second Harvest of Silicon Valley is one of the largest food banks in the nation.
 They provide food to more than a quarter of a million people in Santa Clara and San Mateo counties every month.
 More than half the people we serve are kids and seniors.
 They distribute healthy food, including more fresh produce than almost any other food bank in the country, through a network of 310 nonprofit partners at 1,000 sites.
 To reach more people, they connect those in need to federal nutrition programs and other food resources.

 - Vidyanikethan, (Society for Education and Social development) -Bangalore, India

 Vidyanikethan improves the lives and livelihoods of individuals and families, especially children and women, from low income groups and from the vulnerable, marginalized and under-developed sections of the society.
 Our India office distributed Food and Preventions kits to people in Bangalore.

 - Windsor Park Church – Chicago, Illinois

 Windsor Park Church is one of the largest distribution locations for the Greater Chicago Food Depository.
 We have worked with since 2016 by collaborating to create a free Wi-Fi Hotspot with video surveillance to create a connected community hub in the middle of a food desert.
 Our team members also work with the Leave No Veteran Behind organization to improve lives.
 In the last month, connectivity has enabled them to serve as a safe place for children to study with free Wi-Fi, people to do job searches, function as a polling place in a national election, and feed hungry people on weekends from their food pantry.
-You can find out more about our efforts in this blog post and this video.
+You can find out more about our efforts in this video.